A-Hebbes/blog2/README.md

     >   - To see what future posts are planned so that I can be aware of anything of interest that is upcoming.

     #### Website Goal:
-    >   - To display only the basic information of draft posts so that users can be informed of what is comming up.
+    >   - To display only the basic information of draft posts so that users can be informed of what is coming up.

 ### Sign-in / Sign-up Pages
 ![Sign In](/readme/assets/images/book-blog-sign-in.png)